NYT Letter Boxed Answers Today For Friday, July 18, 2025

 • Comprehend the game’s rules, and use the letters that contain at least 3 letters.

-Note: The game will always be introduced with 3 letters on each side of the letter-boxed square.
-However, you must solve the game in 4 to 6 words, subject to the game’s difficulty level.
+Note: The game will constantly be introduced with 3 letters on each side of the letter-boxed square.
+However, you must solve the game in 5 to 6 words, subject to the game’s difficulty level.

 NYT Letter Boxed Hints Today